TheDevFactory/vuejsdemo/README.md

 # Rollbar VueJS Demo

-This demo projects shows you how to setup and run Rollbar Vue SDK in a a new VueJS Template Project.
+This demo project shows you how to setup and run the Rollbar Vue SDK in a new VueJS Template Project.

 ## Project setup
 ```
-npm install
+- Create a new empty VueJS Project
+- Build your project
+- Follow the Rollbar VueJS documentation here (https://docs.rollbar.com/docs/vue-js)
 ```

 ### Compiles and hot-reloads for development